suzannejmatthews/PDC-Unplugged/content/activities/matrixAddition.md

 The following variations are suggested:

-**Matrix Multiplication**: The above activity can easily be used to illustrate matrix multiplication by having the master assign each row to a separate student helper.
+**Matrix-Vector Multiplication**: The above activity can easily be used to illustrate matrix-vector multiplication by having the master assign each cell to a separate student helper (or subset of cells) along with the common vector.
 To ensure that students can complete the multiplication in a reasonable about of time, reduce the range of values in matrices A and B (say to 1..5).

+**Matrix Multiplication**: The above activity can easily be used to illustrate matrix multiplication by having the master assign rows in matrix A and B to a separate student helper.
+To ensure that students can complete the multiplication in a reasonable about of time, reduce the range of values in matrices A and B (say to 1..5).

-**Heterogeneous Distributed Architectures**: For heterogeneous architectures, push desks together to form "multicore" nodes.
-Each group of desks has a large piece of paper on it, signfying shared memory.
+**Heterogeneous Distributed Architectures**: For heterogeneous architectures, push desks together to form "multi-core" nodes.
+Each group of desks has a large piece of paper on it, signifying shared memory.

 When the master sends a message, it is sent to the "team leader" at the desk, who then splits the work to his or her team at adjacent desks